ReactTraining/react-workshop/student-lesson-notes-core.md

 - We like React because it's Composable and Declarative
   - Composable: You can build small re-usable parts which can be used to build bigger, more complex things
   - Declarative: We write in a style where we say "what" we want.
 In other words `<StarRatings>` is declarative because we said we want star ratings on the page, but we didn't have to program "how" they work.
 Whoever did program the internals of `<StarRatings>` programmed "how" they work.
 All declarative code that we write has imperative code somewhere else that someone else wrote.
 - JSX is a syntax for easily creating nested elements.
-Babel is a Webpack plugin that converts each JSX "tag" into `React.createElement`
+Babel is a Webpack plugin that converts each JSX "tag" into `_jsx('div')`
-- The return value of a component (JSX turned into `React.createElement`) is like an "instruction manual" for how to create DOM elements.
+- The return value of a component (JSX turned into `_jsx('div')`) is like an "instruction manual" for how to create DOM elements.
 - In a typical React application, `ReactDOM.render()` is only used once.
 As React changes our JSX responses from our components, React will also take care of updating the DOM to reflect those JSX changes.
 - A function that returns JSX is a "component" in React.
 There are also older ways of creating components with classes.
 Function-based and class-based components can intermingle in the same app.